 We are delighted to have Leo Babauta of Zen Habits as a guest columnist today.
 Please give him a warm welcome and check out his awe-inspiring website afterward.
-We thank Leo for being a part of our month of sharing.

 How minimalist is your workspace?
 An uncluttered workspace is a thing of beauty.